 A transparent, inclusive and credible process

-Any stakeholder participant or relevant party should be able to engage with Pay.UK, through the Standards Authority, to access information or to propose the development of a new standard (or changes to existing standards).
+Any stakeholder, customer or relevant party should be able to engage with Pay.UK, through the Standards Authority, to access information or to propose the development of a new standard (or changes to existing standards).
 To facilitate this, the development of standards should be open, inclusive and constituted in such a way as to balance interests across a broad range of stakeholders, whilst maintaining integrity through a robust and resilient process to mitigate risk.

 The development process is built around the Pay.UK objectives of: